neilchaudhuri/vidya-website/content/blog/pop-goes-the-blockchain.md

 Blockchain tools are strewn about the landscape--[the MetaMask Chrome plugin](https://metamask.io/), the [Mist browser](https://github.com/ethereum/mist), an alpha-stage [Solidity plugin](https://github.com/intellij-solidity/intellij-solidity) for IntelliJ, and various language-specific clients like [Go Ethereum](https://geth.ethereum.org/).
-Despite the passion behind these initatives, they are all very immature.
+Despite the passion behind these initiatives, they are all very immature.

 Given these barriers, it is no surprise that as of this moment there are over 1000 times more [Java](/tags/java) questions on [Stack Overflow](https://stackoverflow.com/)